CarlosCordoba96/Machine-Learning-techniques/Milestone1/README.md

 Not valid values have been turned into NaN to ease future tasks.

 * [02_correlation.py](https://github.com/CarlosCordoba96/Machine-Learning-techniques/blob/master/Activity1/02_correlation.py)
- In this script, the correlation coefficient is computed, and 2 different graphs are plotted for feature selection.
+ In this script, the correlation coefficient is computed, and 2 different graphs are plotted for feature selection: [first graph](https://github.com/CarlosCordoba96/Machine-Learning-techniques/blob/master/Milestone1/Images/correlation_1.png) and [second graph](https://github.com/CarlosCordoba96/Machine-Learning-techniques/blob/master/Milestone1/Images/correlation_2.png).
  This is useful for checking the simetry of our data.

 * [03_pca.py](https://github.com/CarlosCordoba96/Machine-Learning-techniques/blob/master/Activity1/03_pca.py)
 In this script, the PCA is computed in order to help us view the internal structure of our data.
+Here you can see the results [PCA](https://github.com/CarlosCordoba96/Machine-Learning-techniques/blob/master/Milestone1/Images/pca.png)

 ## Overview